nithya240/Spondulator/README.md

 3. python manage.py runserver

 NOTE: You can visit to "/admin" app to see the models i.e. tables in our database and modify the same from the admin panel only which is a Django default app.

+## Specifications:

+This website complies with all the requirements of the **Advanced Software Engineering Final Project**.

+1. Spondulator is a **distributed system** which uses the *third party API* from the *IEX cloud* to fetch real-time stock value, as well as the *IBM Watson Discovery service* is used to get the latest news about any company and perform sentiment analysis on the same.
+1. We have used  **Git** for Software Version Control.
+1. We have used **Trello** as a software project management system.
+1. A dedicated testing strategy is used such as **Unit testing** as well as **Regression testing method**.
+1. **System documentation** is available on Github as well as shared Google Doc link is provided in the presentation and report.
+1. We have used **IBM Watson discovery pre-enriched open dataset.**

+## Summary:

+The software is developed using **Agile Methodology** i.e. using both iterative as well as incremental fashion.
+In each iteration, our team gathered the necessary requirements and analyzed the same, followed by design, implementation as well as testing of the system in each phase.
+The software is created using the **Design Patterns** taught in the class such as **Gang of Four (GOF)** and **Grasp**, and thus it ensures the extensibility, maintanability as well  as the reusability of the software.
+We have also done the **Code Refactoring** in order to improve the overall design of the system while preserving its functionality.
+For instance, the code for the API's call that was written repeatatively, is now seprated and written in the different file i.e. helpers.py.

 ## Development Tools: